Typhon missile system: Organization

 SMRF batteries consist of four Typhon launchers and a battery operations center, supported by a number of prime mover trucks, trailers, generators, and other support vehicles.
 An SMRF battery forms part of the Strategic Fires Battalion of the Army's regionally aligned MDTF structure.

 The FY 2025 budget allocated funds to procure thirty-two Tactical Tomahawks (TACTOMs) and Mk 14 canisters, an additional Typhon battery, and ground support equipment to include one Battery Operations Center (BOC), four launcher Payload Deployment Systems (PDS), one Reload Capability, and one BOC Support Vehicle, [and] associated Government Furnished Equipment, and program management costs.
 Total FY 2025 funding for the system reached $183 million for RDT&E, and $233 million for procurement, with an undisclosed number of units ordered.

 While the Army originally planned to only develop four SMRF batteries, with one battery allocated to each MDTF, it appears to have deviated from this plan with two batteries currently assigned to 1st MDTF as of July 2024.
 The Army has noted that combatant commanders may adjust the allocation of batteries between MDTFs to be more than one each, if required.

 Mk 70 Mod 1 Payload Delivery System

-The US Army's Typhon launcher is a variant of the Mk 70 PDS with some Army-specific modifications.
+The Navy's Mk 70 PDS is a similar variant, without some Army-specific modifications compared to the Typhon.
 It is compatible with the Patriot PAC-3 missile.
-Mk 70 Mod 1 has been tested aboard ship on USS Savannah (LCS-28).
+The Mk 70 Mod 1 has been tested aboard ship on the USS Savannah.